|OSDE Clarification of Sequester Impact Memo (pdf)||USDE Clarification of Sequester Impact Memo (outside link)|

 Title II, Part A – Improving Teacher and Principal Quality

-The purpose of this title is to increase academic achievement of all students by helping schools and districts improve teacher and principal quality and ensure that all teachers are highly qualified.
+The purpose of this title is to increase the academic achievement of all students by helping schools and districts improve teacher and principal quality and ensure that all teachers are highly qualified.
 The program focuses on using practices grounded in scientifically-based research to prepare, train, and recruit high-quality teachers.

 Title II, Part B – Mathematics and Science Partnerships (MSP)